folio-org/okapi/doc/guide.md

   }
 } ]
 ```
-(TODO - We will get a DeploymentId or something for this instance)

-Note that Okapi has added a nodeId and a url.
+Note that Okapi has added an instId and a url.
 You can check that the URL points
 to the running module:
 ```
 curl -D -  -w '\n' http://localhost:9131/sample